Parallel Logical Measurements via Quantum Code Surgery: Introduction

-\begin{remark}[Weights of logical representatives] All existing methods of LDPC code surgery deform the local code around logical representatives, hence the cost in terms of additional qubits and checks is reliant on the choice of representatives and their weights.
+\begin{remark}[Weights of logical representatives] Existing methods of LDPC code surgery deform the local code around logical representatives, hence the cost in terms of additional qubits and checks is reliant on the choice of representatives and their weights.

 While there are codes for which such Pauli representatives can always be chosen to have weight $d$, or weights bounded by $\CO(d)$ as the blocklength increases, this is not true in general.
-3D toric codes, for example, have $\overline{X}$ logical operators which are asymptotically larger than $d$ \cite{HZW}.
+3D toric codes, for example, have $\bar{X}$ logical operators which are asymptotically larger than $d$ \cite{HZW}.

-As a consequence, to be fully general our costs must be computed in terms of $\omega$, the largest logical representative weight of the Paulis to be measured, rather than $d$.
+As a consequence, to be fully general, our costs must be computed in terms of $\omega$, the largest logical representative weight of the Paulis to be measured, rather than $d$.
 Furthermore, our surgery scheme requires the logical operator representatives $\bar{X}_1, \cdots, \bar{X}_k$ and $\bar{Z}_1, \cdots, \bar{Z}_k$ to satisfy a set of conditions regarding their supports.
-While we show that such a basis always exists in any CSS code (Lemma~\ref{lem:rep_basis}), these representatives could have weights that are asymptotically far larger than $d$, bounded by $\CO(n)$ in general.
-This is unsurprising, as we require no additional structure of the CSS LDPC code which we are performing code surgery on, and good CSS quantum LDPC codes are known to exist~\cite{PK}, hence the logical representative weights to be measured cannot be bounded in general by anything less than $\CO(n)$. \end{remark}
+While such a basis always exists in any stabiliser code \cite{gottesman1997stabilizer}, these representatives could have weights that are asymptotically far larger than $d$, bounded by $\CO(n)$ in general.
+This is unsurprising, as we require no additional structure of the LDPC code which we are performing code surgery on, and good quantum LDPC codes are known to exist~\cite{PK}, hence the logical representative weights to be measured cannot be bounded in general by anything less than $\CO(n)$. \end{remark}